Comment by remram

 This is basically just one step above a chemical attack, and can only be excused as "the end justifies the means" by the interested parties.

-• whacko_quacko 10 months ago
+• whacko_quacko a year ago

 Why would you use 80s technology that allows you to circumvent Israeli tracking, and get that from Hezbollah if you're not in cahoots with them?
 People in Lebanon can afford smart phones.